 Sonar uses sound energy waves to detect and locate submerged objects, such as submarines and in-water mines.
-Sonar proficiency is a complex and perishable skill that requires regular, hands-on training in realistic and diverse conditions, such as those provided in the Study Area.
+Sonar proficiency is complex and requires regular, hands-on training in realistic and diverse conditions.
 The military uses simulators and other advanced technologies for some training; however, simulation cannot completely replace training in a live environment.
 Lack of realistic training will jeopardize the lives of military personnel in real-life combat situations.